Landaverry/Suricata-Wazuh-Integration/README.md

   network.
 This is a personal project that aims to also implement an Intrusion detection system and feed event logs into the SIEM

-  To naivagte the gibook use the SUMMARY.md to progress through installation, configuration and wrting detection rules
+  To naivagte the gitbook use the SUMMARY.md to progress through installation, configuration and wrting detection rules
 ---

 # Installing and Configuring SIEM